-- All planned tests have been run to completion or any exceptions are documented and agreed with Programme participants internal stakeholders, MHHS SI Test Team and/or Code Delivery Bodies; - All Priority 1 and 2 tests have passed, and the overall test pass rate is 85% or above, or any exceptions are documented and agreed with Programme participants internal stakeholders, MHHS SI Test Team and/or Code Delivery Bodies; - There are no outstanding severity 1 or 2 defects, or any exceptions are documented and agreed with Programme participants internal stakeholders, MHHS SI Test Team and/or Code Delivery Bodies; - Work-off plan for any outstanding defects has been produced and agreed with internal stakeholders, MHHS SI Test Team and/or Code Delivery Bodies; - Test results and evidence have been submitted and assurance completed by MHHS SI Test Team and/or Code Delivery Bodies; - All scope and coverage specified in section 5.2 Scope of PIT and 5.7.3.
-Test Evidence has been achieved and the test evidence specified in section 5.7.3 Test Evidence submitted; - All open defects at the end of PIT that have been assessed as materially impacting SIT or Qualification Testing have been captured in the MHHS defect management tool; and - PIT test completion report produced and assured to record the outcome of Programme participants PIT.
+- All planned tests have been run to completion or any exceptions are documented and agreed with Programme participants internal stakeholders, MHHS SI Test Team and/or Code Delivery Bodies; (functional, migration or operational testing) or DIP Manager (non-functional); - All Priority 1 and 2 tests have passed, and the overall test pass rate is 85% or above, or any exceptions are documented and agreed with Programme participants internal stakeholders, MHHS SI Test Team and/or Code Delivery Bodies; (functional, migration or operational testing) or DIP Manager (non-functional); - There are no outstanding severity 1 or 2 defects, or any exceptions are documented and agreed with Programme participants internal stakeholders, MHHS SI Test Team and/or Code Delivery Bodies;/ (functional, migration or operational testing) or DIP Manager (non-functional); - Work-off plan for any outstanding defects has been produced and agreed with internal stakeholders, MHHS SI Test Team and/or Code Delivery Bodies; (functional, migration or operational testing) or DIP Manager (non-functional) - Test results and evidence have been submitted and assurance completed by MHHS SI Test Team and/or Code Delivery Bodies; (functional, migration or operational testing) or DIP Manager (non-functional); - All scope and coverage specified in section 5.2 Scope of PIT and 5.7.3.
+Test Evidence has been achieved and the test evidence specified in section - 5.7.3 Test Evidence Test Evidence submitted; - All open defects at the end of PIT that have been assessed as materially impacting SIT or Qualification Testing have been captured in the MHHS defect management tool; and - PIT test completion report produced and assured to record the outcome of Programme participants PIT.